Class PouchRandom

 In addition to the requirement that stateD must be an odd number, if all three of stateA, stateB, and stateC are 0, that combination of states (the invalid triple-zero state) is disallowed.
 This is a similar constraint to the one RomuTrio has; for both generators, if states A, B, and C are all 0, then only 0 would be produced and the period would be 1.

 Because there are some constraints on valid state combinations, setting the state is a tiny bit slower here.
 Getting the previousLong() is significantly slower than normal because it requires getting the MathTools.modularMultiplicativeInverse(long) of a long, though the slowdown is likely not noticeable.
 Other than that, this generator is extremely fast when calling nextLong() and anything that uses it.
-It's faster than WhiskerRandom and AceRandom, which are the runners-up for fastest generators here, and if it is set in a too-predictable way using setState(long, long, long, long), it still will diffuse to produce random results (AceRandom does this a little more quickly, but WhiskerRandom won't at all).
+It's almost as fast as AceRandom, which seems to be the fastest generator here, and if it is set in a too-predictable way using setState(long, long, long, long), it still will diffuse to produce random results (AceRandom does this a little more quickly, but WhiskerRandom won't at all).
 If two states are only different by a very small amount (either numerically or by their bits), then calling nextLong() about 25 times should fully diffuse PouchRandom, or about 18 for AceRandom.

 This passes at least 64TB of PractRand testing without anomalies.
 It also passes 179 PB of ReMort testing without anomalies.